Scenes of devastation after clashes in Kurdish town of Cizre in Turkey

 Over the past two days, at least 80 bodies were collected and sent to various morgues in and around Sirnak province, according to journalists in Cizre.

-“There is no life here anymore, nobody can go out of their house, and children haven’t been to school in months.”
+“There is no life here anymore, nobody can go out of their house, and children haven’t been to school in months.”26-year-old journalist Cihan Olmez, who is originally from Cizre, has been stranded in an apartment in the town’s Sah neighborhood.

 All information we get is from our friends and lawyers who have access to hospitals and police stations.
 Apart from the people arrested, we know that there are at least 150 people dead and more than 100 injured since June.